-Note: To exit emergency at any time, press and hold the preprogrammed Emergency button for about a second.
+To exit emergency at any time, press and hold the preprogrammed Emergency button for about a second.
+This timer is programmable from 0-6250 milliseconds by a qualified technician.

 The radio operates in the normal dispatch manner while in Emergency Call, except if enabled, it returns to one of the following: